Never Come Back

-Never Come Back is a television crime drama mini-series created by David Pirie, and produced by the BBC.
+Never Come Back is a television crime drama mini-series created by David Pirie, directed by Ben Bolt, and produced by the BBC.
 Three episodes were made and were first broadcast on BBC Two in 1990, on 21 March, 28 March, and 4 April.
-An edited version was broadcast on BBC One later that year, on 17 December.
+An edited 2 x 75 minute episode version was broadcast on BBC One later that year, on 17 December.

 Plot

 In September 1939, Desmond Thane is attracted to Anna Raven, a beautiful young woman, but soon finds himself involved in a murder mystery.